cha87de/clouds-exercises/ex-2/lesson-monitoring.md

 We need to configure telegraf to point to your monitoring vm.
 Open as root (with sudo) e.g. with vim the file /etc/telegraf/telegraf.conf.
 In the `[[outputs.influxdb]]` section change the urls field from `urls = ["http://localhost:8086"]` to point to the IP address of your monitoring vm.

-Restart telegraf with `service telegraf restart` and check the Chronograf dashboard.
+Restart telegraf with `sudo systemctl restart telegraf` and check the Chronograf dashboard.
 You should see monitoring data from host "main-server" now.
 You will see the basic system metrics of this vm.
 Let's add monitoring data from apache and mariadb next.
 Re-open the file /etc/telegraf/telegraf.conf and uncomment the following lines:

 ```
 ...